 Medicaid’s Medical Transportation Assurance: Origins, Evolution, Current Trends, and Implications for Health Reform (George Washington University, School of Public Health and Health Services, 2009).
 Reviews the origins and evolution of the assurance and presents the results of a survey of state Medicaid programs, with a focus on Medicaid’s unique capacity to not only finance medically necessary health care but also the services and supports that enable access to health care by low-income persons, such as non-emergency medical transportation.[/expand]

 Dialysis Transportation: Intersection of Transportation and Healthcare (Transportation Research Board, 2019).
 The report responds to major concerns of public transportation agencies about the rising demand and costs to provide kidney dialysis trips and about experiences showing these trips require service more specialized than public transportation is designed to provide.
 It also documents the complicated relationship of two different industries—public transportation and healthcare, each with its own perspective and requirements—to highlight problems, identify strategies addressing concerns, and suggest options that may be more appropriate for dialysis transportation.

 Transportation for Dialysis Patients (Ride Connection 2015).
 A short, powerful video that speaks to the importance of having reliable transportation to dialysis.
 Message in the video is applicable to any community.

 Healthy Community Design Checklist Toolkit (Centers for Disease Control and Prevention, 2013).
-This toolkit connects you to health data, gives you presentations and tools for incorporating health into transportation and land use decisions, and enables you to get a health profile of your area.
+Provides links to health data, presentations and tools for incorporating health into transportation and land use decisions, and how to get a health profile of a specific area.